How to Get a Business Loan in 5 Easy Steps

 Business owners with a good credit score (670 or higher) are more likely to qualify for the most competitive interest rates on business loans.
 If you have a limited credit history, consider a bad credit business loan — with minimum credit score requirements as low as 500.

-Some lenders tend to place less emphasis on creditworthiness if your business has a steady stream of revenue and you can offer collateral, such as equipment or real estate.
-However, be prepared to pay a higher interest rate as a tradeoff for getting a business loan with a poor credit score.
+Some lenders place less emphasis on creditworthiness if your business has steady revenue and collateral, such as equipment or real estate.
+However, be prepared to pay a higher interest rate as a tradeoff when getting a loan with poor credit.